analpa1997/AMICOurses/README.md

  2. generates the jar files
  3. generates the docker image

-The publish_image.ps1 (powershell script) uploads the docker image to the docker hub The docker-compose.yml file creates the MySQL and the application containers
+The publish_image.bat  uploads the docker image to the docker hub The docker-compose.yml file creates the MySQL and the application containers

 The create_image.bat file execute the create_image.ps1 script in a windows CMD screen